-CPS Capital Pty Ltd, a company of which Mr Jason Peterson is a Director, provided corporate advisory and re-compliance services to the Group during the period on normal commercial terms and conditions.
-The aggregate amount recognised during the year relating to the agreement was \$270,000 (30 June 2016: \$nil), \$Nil of which was outstanding at 30 June 2017 (30 June 2016: \$nil).
-Additionally, CPS Capital Pty Ltd received 16,000,000 advisory options as part of the reverse acquisition transaction, this issue was approved at the general meeting of shareholders held 25 July 2016.
+CPS Capital Pty Ltd, a company of which Mr Jason Peterson is a Director, charged the Group director fees of \$36,000 (2017: \$21,000) and provided corporate advisory services to the Group during the year on normal commercial terms and conditions.
+The aggregate amount recognised during the year relating to the corporate advisory agreement was \$48,000 (30 June 2017: \$291,000, which included re-compliance and capital raising services), \$Nil of which was outstanding at 30 June 2018 (30 June 2017: \$nil).
+Additionally, in the prior period, CPS Capital Pty Ltd received 16,000,000 advisory options as part of the reverse acquisition transaction, this issue was approved at the general meeting of shareholders held 25 July 2016.

-Details of directors' interests in shares and over options in the Company are disclosed in note the Remuneration Report.
+Details of directors' interests in shares and over options in the Company are disclosed the Remuneration Report.